getkirby/sandbox/README.md

 - starterkit
 - plainkit

-(There are more environments in /environments, but they are used for testing only and often don't have any usable site setup)
+There are more environments in /environments, but they are used for testing only and often don't have any usable site setup.

-You can switch between environments via the environment UI at `http://sandbox.test/?env`.
+You can switch between environments via the environment UI at `http://sandbox.test/panel/environments`.

+> [!CAUTION]
-**ATTENTION: Switching environments will delete all existing content, accounts and sessions in your sandbox (unless you use the "Store" feature, see below)!**
+> Switching environments will delete all existing content, accounts and sessions in your sandbox (unless you use the "Store" feature, see below)!

 ### Installing accounts when switching envionments

-If you switch the environment using the `?env` UI, the `test@getkirby.com` account is automatically installed to the site.
+If you switch the environment using the UI, the `test@getkirby.com` account is automatically installed to the site.

 Other accounts can be installed using the following route: